instantbots/aipkg/README.md

 1. Chat with and develop your agent in real time from the web
 2. Extend your agent with [hosted tool packages](https://instant.bot/packages)
-3. Write your own private tools for your agents
+3. Write your own private tool packages for your agents
 4. Deploy your agent to third-party services like Discord and Slack

-## What is the Instant Tool Package Registry?
+## What is the Instant.bot Package Registry?

-**Instant Tool Packages are just REST API servers.**
+**Instant.bot Packages are just REST API servers.**
+The server HTTP endpoints are available to your agents and chatbots as tools.

-They are built with the [Instant API](https://github.com/instant-dev/api) framework, which is a simple way to export and auto-document JavaScript functions as REST endpoints that can be called via any HTTP client.
+Packages are built with the [Instant API](https://github.com/instant-dev/api) framework, which is a simple way to export and auto-document JavaScript functions as REST endpoints that can be called via any HTTP client.

-The Instant Tool Package Registry is a **serverless hosting platform and registry** for [Instant API](https://github.com/instant-dev/api) projects.
+The Instant.bot Package Registry is a **serverless hosting platform and registry** for [Instant API](https://github.com/instant-dev/api) projects.

-Authentication to your published tools are handled via **API keychains** which are delegated via [Instant.bot](https://instant.bot).
+Authentication to your published packagesare handled via **API keychains** which are delegated via [Instant.bot](https://instant.bot).

 **NOTE:** While in beta, only Instant.bot agents can use your published tools.
 We'll be opening up the gateway to programmatic access in the coming months.

-## Instant Tool Package vs. MCP
+## Instant.bot Package vs. MCP

-Reminder, **Instant Tool Packages are just REST API servers.**
+Reminder, **Instant.bot Packages are just REST API servers.**

 MCP, or Model Context Protocol, is a standard for passing tool and prompt context between AI models and service providers.
-Instant Tool Packages are **not** MCP compatible out of the box, as they are simply REST APIs.
-However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Instant Tool Packages.
-When formalized, this will allow you to use Instant Tool Packages with any MCP-compatible client or service provider.
+Instant.bot Packages are **not** MCP compatible out of the box, as they are simply REST APIs.
+However, it is our goal to add MCP bindings to the [Instant API](https://github.com/instant-dev/api) framework which powers all Instant.bot Packages.
+When formalized, this will allow you to use Instant.bot Packages with any MCP-compatible client or service provider.
 Contributors welcome!

 ## Quickstart